MercySamoei/Personal-random-codes/README.md

-#This repository contains random codes that I use to practice and do some assignments.
+#This repository contains random codes that I use to practice and do some assignments in the spirit of continuous learning.